 Associate Degree in Nursing

-Earning an ASN degree is a great start to your nursing career.
-The main advantages to an ADN program are that it’s less expensive and less time-consuming.
+Earning an ADN is a great start to your nursing career.
+The main advantages of an ADN program are that it’s less expensive and less time-consuming.
 You’ll become a nurse faster, start earning money and getting nursing experience.
 You can complete ADN programs in as few as 18 to 24 months.
 Although there is a way to get a BSN faster, that is only possible if you already have a Bachelor degree and want to change careers.

 Read more on how to get your ADN!